The Best DJ Mixers On The Market in 2024

 Our verdict is: go for this device if you’re looking for a high-end mixer, but are not too fussy about the brand or built in effects.
 If you’re a Traktor user, this unit is probably the best thing you could get on the market.

-The Rane Sixty-Two Performance with Serato Live is a dual mixer, which means it’s designed with two independent USB soundcards, so that two DJs can use it at the same time.
+The Rane Seventy-Two is a dual mixer, which means it’s designed with two independent USB soundcards, so that two DJs can use it at the same time.
 The mixer has only two channels and has tight Serato integration to ensure a more ergonomic interface.